Saxo Bank: 2010s

 In May 2015, Saxo Bank launched SaxoTraderGO, a new multi-asset trading platform.
-In September 2015, Saxo Bank introduced OpenAPI, granting partners, clients, and external developers access to the bank's trading infrastructure for customization purposes.
+In September 2015, Saxo Bank introduced OpenAPI, granting partners, clients, and external developers access to the bank's trading infrastructure for customisation purposes.
 As of mid-2015, the platform featured over 30,000 financial products.

 In early 2016, Saxo Bank launched SaxoSelect, a digital investment service that included portfolios built around iShares ETFs in cooperation with BlackRock, targeting long-term investors and managed based on BlackRock's research.
-Saxo Bank also introduced Trading Strategies, a copy trading service providing access to a range of strategies managed by various selected investors.
+Saxo Bank also introduced Trading Strategies, a copy trading service that provided access to strategies managed by selected investors.
+Saxo has since ceased this service.

 In 2017, Saxo operated in 18 countries, employed 1,600 people, and reported an operating revenue of DKK 2.9 billion ($457.46 million) in 2016.

-On 2 October 2017, the Chinese carmaker Geely announced the plans to increase its stake in Saxo Bank to 51.5% if the deal were approved by regulators.
-Sampo Group was to acquire a 19.9% stake, while Kim Fournais, Saxo Bank's CEO, would retain his 25.7% stake.
-Those selling shares are Sinar Mas and TPG.
+On 2 October 2017, the Chinese carmaker Geely announced plans to increase its stake in Saxo Bank to 51.5% if the deal were approved by regulators.
+Sampo Group was to acquire a 19.9% stake, while Kim Fournais, Saxo Bank's CEO, would retain 25.7%.
+The sellers included Sinar Mas and TPG.
 The deal was completed in September 2018.